BitBagCommerce/SyliusCmsPlugin/doc/use_case.md

 ## What Sylius CMS Plugin provides us with

 When using the BitBag SyliusCmsPlugin, administrators gain access to various tiles within the admin panel, each serving a specific purpose.
-These tiles include Blocks, Media, Pages, FAQ, and Sections.
+These tiles include Blocks, Media, Pages, FAQs, and Sections.

 ![Screenshot showing content management config in admin](content_management.png)